 How should cash deposited in a bank or a financial institution that has turned bankrupt, is in bankruptcy or in financial difficulty be valued?
 If this is the case, cash should be written down to its estimated realizable value if the amount recoverable is estimated to be lower than its fair value.

 How should bank overdrafts be treated?
 Bank overdrafts are classified as current liabilities in the statement of financial position and should not be offset (deducted) against other bank accounts with debit balances.
 However, if an entity has two or more accounts in one bank and one account results in an overdraft, that overdraft could be offset against the other bank accounts in the same bank with debit balances.

 What are the necessary disclosures to be made regarding cash and cash equivalents?
 The details of items comprising “cash and cash equivalents” should be disclosed to the notes to financial statements.

-How should compensating balances be treated?
+How compensating balances should be treated?
 Compensating balances that are not restricted according to use is still reported as part of cash.
 However, if the compensating balance could not be withdrawn anytime or is restricted according to use, the amount should be disclosed.
-If the amount is material, the restricted compensating balance should be reported separate from cash with the account title “cash held as compensating balance” and should be reported under the noncurrent assets section if the related borrowings are noncurrent liabilities.
+If the amount is material, the restricted compensating balance should be reported separate from cash with the account title “cash held as compensating balance” and should be reported under the non-concurrent assets section if the related borrowings are non-concurrent liabilities.
 If the borrowings are current liabilities or if the compensating balance reduces fees that would have been incurred in the next year, the compensating balance should be shown as a separate line item in the current asset section of the balance sheet.